Roman Influence on the Birth of Christianity

 Dating the Gospels

-• John is the only Gospel that mentions any type of physical violation to Jesus while he was on the cross (i.e., the stabbing of Jesus in the side with a spear after he was supposedly dead).
-[1] The stabbing results from Jewish demands that the legs of the prisoners be broken and Rome’s reaction with breaking the other two, but not Jesus’.
+• John is the only Gospel that mentions any type of physical violence against Jesus while he was on the cross (i.e., the stabbing of Jesus in the side with a spear after he was supposedly dead).[1]
+The stabbing results from Jewish demands that the legs of the prisoners be broken and Rome’s reaction with breaking the other two, but not Jesus’.
 The account of fluid expulsion from a corpse is medically improbable.
 Why does this story not occur in the earlier accounts?

 • In the first three Gospels, the Romans direct Simon of Cyrene to carry Jesus’ cross.
 John is the only Gospel that states Jesus carried his own cross.